UmarMohamedUsman/architecture-center/docs/reference-architectures/index.md

                     </div>
                     <div class="cardText">
                         <h3>Hybrid network using ExpressRoute with VPN failover</h3>
-                        <p>Use a VPN as a failover connection in case the ExpressRoute circuit loses connectivity.</p>
+                        <p>Use VPN as a failover connection in case the ExpressRoute circuit loses connectivity.</p>
                     </div>
                 </div>
             </div>